 Teeth bonding can be used to address a wide range of cosmetic dental issues.
 Some of the common dental issues that can be treated with teeth bonding include:

 While teeth bonding is a popular and effective way to address a variety of dental concerns, there are several disadvantages that you must consider before undergoing the treatment.
-Here are a few:
+Here are a few disadvantages that you need to know:

-- Not Durable: Teeth bonding do not last as long as its alternatives.
+8. Relatively Short Lifespan: Teeth bonding do not last as long as other cosmetic treatments like veneers or crowns.
 Typically, composite resin last anywhere between 4 and 10 years before it needs to be maintained or replaced.
-In contrast, the average life span of dental crowns and porcelain veneers is around 15 years.
+In contrast, the average life span of dental crowns and porcelain veneers is around 15 years with proper care.

 Due to the limitations of teeth bonding, most dentist recommend the dental procedure only for treatments that require a temporary, minor cosmetic change, or to correct low bite pressure.
 In most other cases, dental crowns and porcelain veneers are preferred due to its strength, longevity, as well as overall aesthetic appearance.